 - Tug of war : this game is highly recommended, as it is a way to quench his “hunting” instinct, while exercising and entertaining you.
 When you play with your dog to grab a rope and try to “remove” it, it is important that you encourage him to let go (showing him another moving rope or food), to reward him once he does, in turn, try to give him an oral instruction such as “loose.”
 In this way, you will prevent your dog from developing a resource protection problem, and he will learn that you do not want to steal the toy.
 In addition, teaching him to let go is also necessary in the event that one day he catches something inappropriate.

 - Chase : playing chasing a ball or other toy will also be a way to tire you and satisfy your instincts.
-You can alternate it with the tug of war, for example, throwing the rope each time it is released, to reinforce this behavior.
+You can alternate it with the tug of war, for example, throwing the rope each time it releases, to reinforce this behavior.

-- Proprioceptive play : activities aimed at stimulating proprioception are those aimed at using the internal senses of the body, that is, the perception of one’s own movement, balance, muscle tone, etc. This kind of games, therefore, are made up of circuits in which the dog has to overcome different challenges, such as overcoming different heights, obstacles and different terrain (soft, irregular…).
+- Proprioceptive play : activities aimed at stimulating proprioception are those aimed at using the internal senses of the body, that is, the perception of one’s own movement, balance, muscle tone, etc. This kind of games, therefore, consists of circuits in which the dog has to overcome different challenges, such as overcoming different heights, obstacles and different terrain (soft, irregular…).

 - Intelligence games: these kinds of games are those in which the dog has to solve a problem or overcome a challenge to achieve a goal (usually a prize).
 They are beneficial because they stimulate your puppy mentally and create patterns of behavior from trial and error that he will adopt in various situations in his life.